Texzcorp/Dinhosored/README.md

 ____

-Thx to ZebtyFive(https://github.com/Monipak) for helping adding mouse support, and managing concurrency issues, explaining things about mutex etc.
+Thx to ZebtyFive(https://github.com/Monipak) for helping adding mouse support, and managing concurrency issues Thx to Meiryou for big autistic help with system stability